 The complete metamorphosis of the butterfly is a thoroughly adequate analogy for civilisation: the gradual progression from egg to slug to pupa to imago [the beautiful butterfly].
-In the Nigerian context, it starts with the colonised state to inexperienced independent nation-state to transitional nation-state to strong state.
+In the Nigerian context, it starts with the colonised state to the inexperienced independent nation-state to transitional nation-state to strong state.
 The furthest stage Nigeria ever go to was the ugly butterfly that never blossomed.
-However, after the initial euphoria of the return to democracy it is now evident that Nigerian politicians and clergy are busy reversing the progress of the nation back into the stage of a slug as a consequence of their thefts and misrule; it suits them well.
+However, after the initial euphoria of the return to democracy, it is now evident that Nigerian politicians and clergy are busy reversing the progress of the nation back into the stage of a slug as a consequence of their thefts and misrule; it suits them well.
 But does it suit the everyday citizens? (more…)

-Numerous factors are acutely responsible for the persistence and worsening of the phenomenon of corruption in many so-called democracies.
-These factors include regulatory capture, lack of transparency, inappropriate political systems, vertical policy transplantations, weak rule of law, harsh economic conditions, the absence of political legitimacy etc. All these factors tend to be invisible to the general public and require scandal to be known.
-Another important factor in the growth of corruption is the much less talked about “guilty accuser syndrome”.
+Numerous factors are acutely responsible for the persistence and worsening of the phenomenon of corruption in many democracies.
+These factors include regulatory capture, lack of transparency, inappropriate political systems, vertical policy transplantations, the weak rule of law, harsh economic conditions, the absence of political legitimacy, etc. All these factors are invisible to the public and require scandal to be known.
+Another critical factor in the growth of corruption is the much less discussed, the “guilty accuser syndrome”.